Charles E W Bean, Diaries, AWM38 3DRL 606/209/1 - July - October 1918 - Part 1

 this may have stirred him.

-Abt 20 mins before zero
+Abt 20 mins before Zero

-this eased + ceased 10 mins before.
+this eased & ceased 10 mins before.

-At zero our fire barrage opened.
+At zero our fine barrage opened.

 It ws v. misty - they expected

-it it wd give them gt difficulty
+tt it wd give them gt difficulty

-but the men simply went towards
+but / men simply went towds

-the Germans & by good fortune got straight
+/ German & by good fortune got straight

 there.